-- Increased customer satisfaction and retention: providing this feature to your customer, you let them know that you value their time.
-It is a courtesy that boosts the customers' impression of your service and results in higher satisfaction with the customer experience. - Reduce call abandonment rate: When your customers have the option to request a callback, they will no longer be tempted to hang up and move on from your services.
-Instead, they can request a callback and go about their day while they wait for an agent to return their call. - Manage high volumes: Whether you regularly experience peak periods at your call center or occasionally have spikes in call volume, callbacks can defer calls until volumes are more manageable.
-"Smoothing out" peak periods makes more efficient use of agents, improving call center productivity and reducing the need to hire additional resources. - Lowering Telco costs: When you keep a caller in a queue, a PSTN line is occupied the whole time.
+Increased customer satisfaction and retention: providing this feature to your customer, you let them know that you value their time.
+It is a courtesy that boosts the customers' impression of your service and results in higher satisfaction with the customer experience.

+Reduce call abandonment rate: When your customers have the option to request a callback, they will no longer be tempted to hang up and move on from your services.
+Instead, they can request a callback and go about their day while they wait for an agent to return their call.

+Manage high volumes: Whether you regularly experience peak periods at your call center or occasionally have spikes in call volume, callbacks can defer calls until volumes are more manageable.
+"Smoothing out" peak periods make more efficient use of agents, improving call center productivity and reducing the need to hire additional resources.

+Lowering Telco costs: When you keep a caller in a queue, a PSTN line is occupied the whole time.
 Often, a toll-free DID at a premium per-minute rate.
-The callback feature eliminates the need to keep lines open, removing the telco costs associated with the queue waiting time. - Boost employee morale: Your customers don't like waiting in queues, and your agents don't like dealing with customers who have been kept waiting.
+The callback feature eliminates the need to keep lines open, removing the telco costs associated with the queue waiting time.

+Boost employee morale: Your customers don't like waiting in queues, and your agents don't like dealing with customers who have been kept waiting.
 When your customers haven't had to wait on hold for a long time to reach an agent, they are more likely to be in a better mood when speaking with your agents.
 That reduces stress on your agents and helps them improve their productivity.

-In the Queues CallBack module, you need to configure the following options:
+In the Queues Callback module, you need to configure the following options:

-- Description, brief description - CallBack Queue, it allows you to define the queue where callers who request a callback will be sent - Class of Service, it allows you to define what Class of Service will be used to perform the callback.
-Remember that the class of service - contains the permissions to allow outgoing calls through specific trunks or outbound routes. - Dial Prefix, if defined, it will be prepended to the requested callback number. - Time Group, it allows you to configure a time group to define the allowed times to perform callbacks. - Maximum Tries, amount of allowed tries to perform before marking the call back as failed. - Caller ID, Caller ID info to use during the callback.
-This information could be modified during the call process by the trunks or outbound routes settings. - Instructions Message, message to be played with the instructions for requesting a callback. - Default Message: "All of our representatives are currently busy.
-Please stay on the line and your call will be answered by the next available representative, or press one to be called back when a representative is available" - Invalid Message, message to be played when the provided number by caller doesn't match with the defined number rules. - Default Message: "I'm sorry, that is not a recognized phone number" - Number Prompt Message, instructions message for asking to enter the callback number. - Default Message: "Please enter your telephone number" - Ring Time, it allows you to define the time that the callback numbers will ring before marking the call as not answered.
+Queues CallBack ×

+GENERAL [

+Description Caller ID Caller ID Name Caller ID Num ber

+CallBack Queue Same Queue • Instructions Default ~ ଢ

+class of Service All Permissions • Invalid Message Default Ģ

+ial Prefix Number Prompt Default Ģ

+ïme Group None • Message

+faximum Tries 3 Ring Time Default (30) ٣

+Ask CallBack Number No

+owed Number F Rules

+Pattern Enabled

+Yes Û

+Ad

+12.

+Description, brief description

+Callback Queue, it allows you to define the queue where callers who request a callback will be sent.

+Class of Service, it allows you to define what Class of Service will be used to perform the callback.
+Remember that the class of service contains the permissions to allow outgoing calls through specific trunks or outbound routes.

+Dial Prefix, if defined, it will be prepended to the requested callback number.

+Time Group, it allows you to configure a time group to define the allowed times to perform callbacks.

+Maximum Tries, number of allowed tries to perform before marking the call back as failed.

+Caller ID, Caller ID info to use during the callback.
+This information could be modified during the call process by the trunks or outbound routes settings.

+Instructions Message, message to be played with the instructions for requesting a callback.

+Default Message: "All of our representatives are currently busy.
+Please stay on the line and your call will be answered by the next available representative, or press one to be called back when a representative is available" VitalPBX Reference Guide Ver.
+3.0.1, Aug 2020

+Invalid Message, message to be played when the provided number by caller doesn't match with the defined number rules.

+• Default Message: "I'm sorry, that is not a recognized phone number" Number Prompt Message, instructions message for asking to enter the callback number.

+• Default Message: "Please enter your telephone number"

+Ring Time, it allows you to define the time that the callback numbers will ring before marking the call as not answered.